 - Image Quality

 For all other VMware Blast policies, Microsoft GPO update rules apply.
-GPOs can be updated manually or by restarting the Horizon Agent machine.
+You can update GPOs manually or by restarting the Horizon Agent machine.
 For more information, see the Microsoft documentation.